 Social, Behavioral, and Economic Impacts of COVID-19

-In the early stages of the pandemic, NIH leadership met to discuss crosscutting initiatives to address COVID-19 research needs.
-One significant initiative emerging from these discussions is the Social, Behavioral, and Economic Impacts of COVID-19 in Vulnerable and Health Disparity Populations (SBE COVID-19) Initiative.
-This initiative encourages research to—
+Early in 2020, NIH leadership identified multiple crosscutting research initiatives in response to the COVID-19 pandemic.
+A key initiative emerging from these discussions is the Social, Behavioral, and Economic Impacts of COVID-19 in Vulnerable and Health Disparity Population (SBE COVID-19) Initiative.
+This initiative aims to support research that lessens the impacts of COVID-19 and addresses health needs in the hardest-hit communities.

-2. Assess the downstream health and health care access effects from the economic downturn.
+- Assess the downstream health and health care access effects from the economic downturn through comprehensive analysis of a wide range of available data sources.